Sa1tama54/Sa1tama54/README.md

 <tr>
 <td width="55%" valign="top">

-I build for the browser, but I think in systems.
-The part that interests me isn't making something appear on a screen — it's the invisible scaffolding underneath that keeps it fast, predictable, and easy to change six months later.
+I build for the browser, but I think in systems — the invisible scaffolding that keeps things fast, predictable, and easy to change six months later.

-I like problems without an obvious answer, interfaces that get out of the user's way, and code the next person can read without a map.
-When something finally clicks into place and just *works* — that's the whole reason I do this.
+I like interfaces that get out of the user's way and code the next person can read without a map.

 </td>
 <td width="45%" valign="top">